Coping in English

 He had no idea what was going on!
-A little later, an American was nice enough to explain the situation to him.
-The American told him that in informal spoken English, if you say, “I go for . . . ,” you are saying that you find a certain type of person attractive.
+A little later, one of the Americans in the class was nice enough to explain the situation to him.
+The person told him that in informal spoken English, if you say, “I go for . . . ,” you are saying that you find a certain type of person attractive.
 Oops!
-Peter had just told the group that he liked little boys as his sexual partners—not at all what he wanted to say!
+Peter had just told the group that he was attracted to little boys—which was not at all what he wanted to say!

 What to say when you. . .